Spover

 Solution

-Improve the user interface of Spover to make it more modern and match the competition in the industry.
-Provide product strategy and vision in how to allow for more customizability for users in the correct contexts where inefficiencies are present.
+Provide product strategy and vision in how to allow for more customizability for users in the correct contexts where inefficiencies are present in the sales pipeline.

 Challenges